DETAILED ACTION

 performing the system message update based on an information field corresponding to a type of the terminal.
 (Section 2.2, a network sends a short message notification to UE whenever there is a change in its system information.
 This short message is signaled by one bit in paging DCI.
 No matter the size of the update, all UEs are notified.
 However, an update in system information may not be relevant to all UEs).

-3GPP discloses the claimed invention in the limitations noted above but fails to teach a processor; and a memory configured to store processor executable instructions;
+3GPP discloses the claimed invention as noted above but fails to teach a memory configured to store processor executable instructions;

 Conclusion